alexmgrant/reading/the-effective-engineer/ch2-prioritize-regularly.md

 # Prioritize Regularly

-- The right focus can significantly accerlate a product's growth rate.
+- The right focus can significantly accelerate a product's growth rate.
 - Always more tasks to do than you have time for.
 - **Don't try to get everything done.** Focus on what produces the highest value.